 SIMS Annual Forgiveness and Welcoming Ceremony

-Tuere Sala and Tim Geil hold the second annual Welcoming/Forgiveness Ceremony.
+Tuere Sala and Tim Geil, SIMS Guiding Teachers, personally invited the whole Sangha to attend the third annual Welcoming/Forgiveness Ceremony.
 We set aside time to appreciate SIMS for the refuge it has provided us over the years, to welcome anyone new to SIMS and re-unite with anyone who has felt distant from SIMS for any reason.
 Both Tuere and Tim offer reflections on forgiveness and a simple ceremony.
 Patterned after the forgiveness ceremony at the end of residential retreats, this evening acknowledges we may intentionally or unintentionally cause harm by our actions, and ask for forgiveness.
 This intentional release of accumulated hurts helps us step into each moment with a fresh beginning.

 For Your Contemplation